deployKF/website/content/guides/getting-started.md

 ### Generate & Apply Manifests

-How you generate and apply the deployKF manifests to your Kubernetes cluster will depend on the ["mode of operation"](#modes-of-operation) you have chosen.
+How you generate and apply the deployKF manifests to your Kubernetes cluster will depend on the [mode of operation](#modes-of-operation) you have chosen.

+#### ArgoCD Plugin Mode

+These steps show how to generate and apply manifests with the [ArgoCD Plugin Mode](#modes-of-operation):

 ??? steps "Generate & Apply Manifests - _ArgoCD Plugin Mode_ :star:"